Position

 Qualifications

-• High school diploma or equivalent required; technical training or degree in machining or related field preferred.
+• High school diploma or equivalent required; technical training or degree in machining or related field is preferred.

 • Proven experience as a Manual Machinist or similar role.

-• Ability to read and interpret measurement tools and gauges.
+• Ability to read and interpret technical drawings and specifications.

 Is becoming a Manual Machinist a good career path?